 Here's what a new study has found.

-The findings have been published in the journal Nature.
+The study's findings were originally published in the journal Royal Society Open Science.